 It is usual for these sorts of situations to be outlined and agreed in writing, making things easier to navigate.

-In some cases a tenant or a landlord will be experiencing a situation such as illness or financial issues which leads to them needing to break the lease.
-In this instance it is possible to make an application to QCAT which allows for the agreement to be terminated with less severe compensation required.
+In some cases, a tenant or a landlord will be experiencing a situation such as illness or financial issues which leads to them needing to break the lease.
+In this instance, it is possible to make an application to QCAT which allows for the agreement to be terminated with less severe compensation required.
 But it is usual for compensation to be paid in some form.

 If you need property management from a business you can trust, where the focus is on customer service and an ongoing commitment to your satisfaction, call us.
-We are a leading Brisbane property management agency who are here to provide the peace of mind that makes the difference.
+We are a leading Brisbane property management agency that are here to provide the peace of mind that makes the difference.